Master's in Finance Program Overview, Tracks and Courses

 Practice law in specialized business and finance-related areas with a dual Master’s of Finance and law degree.

-Undergraduate seniors majoring in Finance who have an excellent GPA and a faculty recommendation can apply for our Accelerated AMP-MSF program and earn a Master’s in Finance degree in as little as nine months after graduation.
+Undergraduate seniors at Uarizona majoring in Finance who have an excellent GPA and a faculty recommendation can apply for our Accelerated AMP-MSF program and earn a Master’s in Finance degree in as little as nine months after graduation.
 You’ll take six units of graduate coursework during your senior year, then take five more per semester for the next year to complete the graduation requirement for your MS in Finance.
 You’ll receive the same immersive education as students in the traditional MSF program but finish at a slightly faster pace—so you can dive into your career as quickly as possible.

 Applied Investment Management